axeluhl/sailing-analytics/wiki/amazon-ec2.md

 Starting a test is as easy as starting up a new instance.
 Just make sure that you fill the field RUN_TESTS and set it to `True`.
 Also set the field BUILD_FROM to a gitspec that matches the code branch that you want to test.
 After tests has been run and the server has been started you will get an email giving you all the details.
 You can then access your instance or simply shut it down.

+### Build, deploy, start and stop an instance

+Log on to the instance using ssh as user `sailing`.
+Change to the `~/code` directory and fetch the latest git branch, e.g., using `git fetch origin; git merge origin/master`.
+You can then trigger a build.
+It may be a good idea to do this in  a `tmux` session because this will allow you to log off or get disconnected while the build is running.
+To start a tmux session, simply enter the command `tmux` at the console and you will get a new tmux session.
+Check the man page of tmux for more details and note that the usual Ctrl-B shortcut has been redefined in our instances to Ctrl-A to mimic the behavior of the old `screen` tool we used before we switched to tmux.
+Suffice it to say that you can detach from the tmux session by pressing `Ctrl-A d` which will keep the session running.
+To reconnect, enter `tmux attach` which works as long as you only have one tmux session running.
+In other cases, refer to the tmux man page again.

+To launch the build, enter `configuration/buildAndUpdateProduct.sh build` as usual.
+Used without options, the build script will tell the options available.
+After the build has completed, use `configuration/buildAndUpdateProduct.sh -s server install` to install the product to ~/servers/server.

+To launch the instance, change to the `~/servers/server` directory and enter `./start`.
+The instance will by default launch on port 8888.
+See `~/servers/server/env.sh` for the instance's settings.
+To stop the instance again, from that same directory enter `./stop`.

+To access your instance externally, make sure to use the external Amazon DNS name, such as `ec2-54-72-6-31.eu-west-1.compute.amazonaws.com`.
+This is required for our Google Maps API key to recognize the domain.
+The map won't work when you simply use the IP number as the URL.
+A good URL to start with would therefore look something like `http://ec2-54-72-6-31.eu-west-1.compute.amazonaws.com:8888/gwt/AdminConsole.html`.

 ### Setup replicated instances with ELB

 The main concept behind ELB is that there is one instance that you configure in the "Load Balancers" tab that serves as the main entry point for all requests going to your application.
 This instance can be told to pass through requests from one port to another.
 In order to make this ELB instance aware of the Analytics EC2 Instances it should balance over you need to add all instances that should be part of the setup to the ELB instance.